GeorgeGeorge01/MySQL-Projects-/UK Road Safety 2024/README.md

 Authors
 --------------
-George E. N George
+**George E. N George**
-Data Analyst | [Dallas-Fort Worth Metroplex] Passionate about leveraging data to drive actionable insights and improve public safety.
-Experienced in data analysis, visualization, and reporting using tools such as Excel, MySQL, and Power BI.
+Data Analyst |
+Passionate about leveraging data to drive actionable insights and improve public safety.
+Experienced in data analysis, visualization, and reporting using tools such as Excel, MySQL, and Power BI. [www.linkedin.com/in/george-george-d1]

 Introduction
 --------------